Perspective | Meet my dad — the Grim Reaper’s publicist

 “’Bout 20, 25.”

 (This is not hyperbole.
-My dad, who just turned 75, has become the Nikola Tesla of butcher’s choice pork, and the fables of his meats have attracted enthusiasts.
+My dad, who’ll be 75 soon, has become the Nikola Tesla of butcher’s choice pork, and the fables of his meats have attracted enthusiasts.
 So now when he throws down, he makes enough to share with his fans.
 Sometimes he’ll even FedEx a stack — and yes, he calls them a stack, like they’re pancakes or drug money — to his siblings in Cincinnati.)

 “Ah well, save me some then!”